The CIRCLE command is used to create circle objects in AutoCAD. This command is included in the DRAW command group.

 - Activate the CIRCLE command (select 3-Point method)

-- And last, specify third point on circle
+- Specify the third point on the circle.

-Note: if you activate the circle command from command line, you have to select 3P option from command line just after activate the command.
+Note: If you activate the command from the command line, select the 3P option immediately after starting the command.

-This is a method to draw a circle that is tangent to two other objects and also specify radius value for circle.
+This method creates a circle that is tangent to two existing objects and has a specified radius.

 - Activate the CIRCLE command (select Tan-Tan-Radius method)

-- Specify point on object for first tangent of circle
+- Specify a point on the first object.

-- Specify point on object for second tangent of circle
+- Specify a point on the second object.

-Note: if you activate the circle command from command line, you have to select Ttr option from command line just after activate the command.
+Note: If you activate the command from the command line, select the TTR option immediately after starting the command.

 » Tan, Tan, Tan

-This is a method for drawing a circle that is tangent to three other objects.
+This method creates a circle that is tangent to three existing objects.

 - Activate the CIRCLE command (select Tan-Tan-Tan method)

-- Specify point on object for first tangent of circle
+- Specify a point on the first object.

-- Specify point on object for second tangent of circle
+- Specify a point on the second object.

-Note: this method isn’t available in the command line options.
-So, if you need it, activate the CIRCLE command from the Menu Bar or Ribbon Panel, then select the Tan-Tan-Tan method.
+Note: The Tan, Tan, Tan method is not available from the command-line options.
+To use it, activate the CIRCLE command from the Ribbon Panel or Menu Bar and then select the method from the drop-down menu.

-Note: The points needed to draw a circle can be specified using various methods.
-Click here to learn about methods for specifying point locations in AutoCAD.
+Additional Note: The points required to create a circle can be specified using various coordinate input methods.
+Click here to learn more about specifying point locations in AutoCAD.

 Leave a Reply